NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/BlockBuffer.md

 Nil

 :::caution note

+- The `BlockBuffer` class is a higher level abstraction to the disk blocks.
+It makes use of the `StaticBuffer` to access/modify the values in the disk block.
+When `releaseBlock()` is called, the corresponding disk block is freed from the buffer(if present) and set as an unused block in the disk.
+However, the `BlockBuffer` object itself remains as is with its `blockNum` set to `INVALID_BLOCK`.
+This object is only deallocated at the end of it's lifetime.
-If `releaseBlock()` method is called again after having successfully released for the first time (or if the `blockNum` field is invalid), then this method will not perform any operation.
+- If `releaseBlock()` method is called again after having successfully released for the first time (or if the `blockNum` field is invalid), then this method will not perform any operation.

 :::

 #### Algorithm